KausarHina/lucky_day_multipage/README.md

     2. Click the copy button to copy contract address.
         <img  src="./app/Images/RemixContractAddressCopy.png"  width="600" />

+5. Paste the address to SMART_CONTRACT_VEHICLE in .env file

 ### Step 5 - Link to Set-up & User Guide - NFT Auction
 1. Follow the 'LD_README.pdf' for detailed set-up steps and User Guide